pointOfive/STA130/README.md

 ## Learning R

-Ivan and Rahul Selvakumar have put together some resources for helping you get better at R (found through the Department along with some YouTube channels and MOOCs):
+Ivan and Rahul Selvakumar have put together some resources for helping you get better at R (found through the Department along with some YouTube channels and MOOCs).
+These specific resources are highlighted in where appropriate in the [outline](#outline) below as well.

 [R self-paced introduction from the Department Of Statistical Sciences](https://dosstoolkit.com/)